thesarfo/c-pip/README.md

+## Description

-Upon pushing to the main branch, this application triggers a CodePipeline that pushes the application's image to Amazon ECS on a Fargate Launch Type.
+Upon pushing to the main branch, this application triggers a CodePipeline that pushes the application's image to Amazon ECS on a Fargate Launch Type, and AWS Apprunner

+**The Application Contains**
+1. A Spring Boot Backend
+2. An HTML, CSS, JS Frontend
+3. An in memory H2 Database

 Below is a description of how the deployment flow works